Aryan

 because they consider the Ghaggar-Hakra river to be the same as

-a collection of ancient Sanskrit hymns composed in the second
+collection of ancient Sanskrit hymns composed in the second millennium

-monsoon-fed rivers, which became seasonal around the time that
+which became seasonal around the time that the civilisation diminished,

-of the decline of the mature Indus civilisation consider the two
+historians of the decline of the mature Indus civilisation consider

 Major